matthewkeil/homodigit.us/README.md

 Why you ask?
 Where the name comes from is another story entirely but in short this is a tool to help my fellow coders go smoothly down their own paths.

 I was attempting to install Neo4j on my local machine to try it out.
 I ran into numerous issues due to a Java Runtime dependencies.
 That led me to Docker.
 What a *fabulous and terrible* tool.
 It sure is nice when it just works.
 However, if you have ever tried to work with disk/file permissions and syncing content between your local file structure and the container you will understand the terrible part...
 I was [working on a development tool called docker-development](https://github.com/matthewkeil/docker-development) to help me solve some of these challenges and realized Docker is a mess of pipes, patches, port forwarding, etc.  Over numerous hours googling for solutions, I ran across this Kubernetes thing over and over.
-I realized the goal of Kubernetes was to do container orchestration, precisely what my aim was to simplify without knowing what i wanted was a thing, no less that it had a name.
+I realized the goal of Kubernetes was to do container orchestration.
+Precisely my aim, to simplify that process without knowing what I wanted was an industry identified problem with a production solution.
 Then I heard it was ex-google technology that got open-sourced and has now gone viral.

 The big guys out there have teams of people that help to do this sort of thing but now with the new tools that exist it is possible for small dev teams, and even individual developers, to enjoy the same workflow automation and flexibility.
 Now that I am starting to get my feet under me, as a developer, I am starting to get requests from friends to "help them with their website."
 Not only do I want to be able to host my own pet projects but I would also like to be able to provide high availability for my friends and their projects as well.
 Insert homodigit.us.

 In this repository you will find the full Helm chart necessary as well as many links to information resources that I found useful while building this.
 They are a base resource to help successful deploy and secure your projects, and those of your friends/clients.
 I use this project personally and it is as much a resource for me to not have to look up commands as a tool for you to follow (after all im following it myself).
-Good luck and feel free to reach out to me if you have any questions or run into any issues you can't seem to solve with a SO search.
+Good luck and feel free to reach out to me if you have any questions or run into any issues you can't seem to solve with a stack-overflow search.

 This solution was designed with the modern full-stack JavaScript developer in mind.
 The big pieces we will work on together:
 - focus on developer ergonomics and efficiency for deployment so you can focus on coding